XistGG/MassSimple/README.md

 to show how the data gets from point A to point B and you can see it happen every frame for every Entity.

-Before you ship a game with something like this, you'll want to optimize the shit out of it.
+Before you ship a game with something like this, you'll want to optimize it.

 ### Representation Subsystem:`UXmsRepSubsystem`
 Source Code: